 Students must be aware that the GSC is a full-year program.
 There is not currently an option to participate for one semester only.

-To qualify for a Global Student Certificate, candidates must complete a minimum of nine GSC designated events, participate in the Group Research Project, and submit a portfolio of written material.
+To qualify for a Global Student Certificate, candidates must complete a minimum of five GSC designated events, participate in the Group Research Project, attend at least five of six arts lectures, submit seven completed map quizzes, and submit a portfolio of written material.
 Upon completion of the GSC program, students will be awarded a Global Student Certificate from the Weissman Center for International Business.